 So, what does it take?
-So far, the implicit assumption has primarily been (there are certainly some exceptions) that these systems (and their basic switching devices) work in a dependable manner.
+So far, the implicit assumption has primarily been that these systems and their basic switching devices work in a dependable manner.
 The circuit design techniques, the computer architectures, the operating systems, the application software etc. are all implicitly based upon this assumption.
 But again, this is not true any longer.
-This problem is currently advocated by leading researchers around the world [see: Jan Rabaey, UC Berkeley, Keynote Talk at SOCC’06, Austin].
-Hence, almost everything from the physics of the circuits up to the application software need to be re-thought from ground up: computer architectures might need to be changed so as application software design, operating systems, design methodologies etc. Dependability will become a major design constraint as ‘low power design’ became years ago which led to new design approaches and architectures like multi core systems etc.
+This problem is currently advocated by leading researchers around the world.
+Hence, almost everything from the physics of the circuits up to the application software needs to be re-thought from ground up: computer architectures might need to be changed, so as application software design, operating systems, and design methodologies.
+Dependability will become a major design constraint as 'Low Power Design' became years ago, which led to new design approaches and architectures.